 1. Check out these slides for an introduction to audio recording equipment, and if you have a microphone + audio interface, connect them to your computer.
 Watch Liina’s videos if you’d like more info on recording and setting up a home studio.

-3. When you have some Clips that sound cool together, record them from the Session View into the Arrangement View.
-This is the workflow we did on the Level 1 Course – see Liina’s video below for more info.
+5. When you have some Clips that sound cool together, record them from the Session View into the Arrangement View.
+If you did our Level 1 Course, you’ve already done this workflow, and if not – see Liina’s video below for more info.
 You can also download a free PDF Guide of this workflow.

-4. Record some Audio Clips into the Arrangement View.
-The process is similar to recording in Session View.
+6. Record some Audio Clips into the Arrangement View.
+The process is the same as recording in Session View and the Mixer Controls are the same, they are just located on the right-hand side (Arrangement View) rather than on the bottom (Session View).
 You could play an instrument, sing, speak, bang a pan or record anything else that makes noise!
-We’ll use these Clips when we play with Live’s Instruments next session.

-5. We recommend saving different versions of your Live Set as you go along, in case you make changes you don’t like.
+7. We recommend saving different versions of your Live Set as you go along, in case you make changes you don’t like.
 You can save your work as a new version using ‘Save As’.
 Alternatively, use ‘Save a Copy’ to save a snapshot of your project and continue working on the current version.
 Also, back up your work – don’t learn this the hard way!
-We always advise backing your music up on a second source as well as the computer hard-drive, for example, a good sized USB (256gB+), external hard-drive, or cloud based system.
+We always advise backing your music up on a second source as well as the computer hard-drive, for example, a good sized USB (at least 256 GB), external hard-drive, or cloud based system.

 - If you’re using an audio interface and have any problems or latency (there is a gap between making noise into your microphone and hearing it in your headhpones):